Michael Eriksson

 1. Be aware of the possibility of differences of this kind, and make judgments based on rational criteria—not “the majority rules”.

-4. Conversely, if you detect someone else in a tall dancer situation, there is a good chance that approaching him would help.
+4. Conversely, if you detect someone else in a Tall Dancer situation, there is a good chance that approaching him would help.
 Many of them are ignorant of the problem, or puzzled by the behaviours of others.
 A few friendly pointers can help them; and many of them will be willing to try to adapt, should this be necessary.

 6. Be wary of changes in groups.
 Many of my problems at E4, e.g., were founded in a three-fold change of settings: Up till then, female colleagues had been rare (possibly 10 %, not counting receptionists and similar); most colleagues had a background in computer science, math, physics, or another hard subject; and the competence level at my previous employer had been unusually high.
-At E4, OTOH, I spent more than half my “interaction time” dealing with women; almost everyone I dealt with had a background in business; and competence levels were abysmal.
+At E4, OTOH, I spent more than half my “interaction time” dealing with women; almost everyone I dealt with had a business background; and competence levels were abysmal.